PROG38263-W22/Lab2/README.md

 * Git resources from GitHub: <https://try.github.io/>
 * Tutorial on using GitHub (not just git): <https://guides.github.com/activities/hello-world/>

 Note that GitHub (which now offers free private repos without a paid account) is not the only web-based solution for hosting and managing software projects through git.
 BitBucket and GitLab (which you can also host and run in your own infrastructure) are popular alternatives.
-You should be using version control for any/all of your software projects and definitly always when more than one developer is contributing to the project.
+You should be using version control for any/all of your software projects and definitely always when more than one developer is contributing to the project.

 ## Setup